fenago/ml-bootcamp/Lab_3.md

 apply this model and get *g*(*x~i~*)---the prediction of what we think the value for *x~i~* should be.
 Linear regression is trained to predict the target variable *y~i~*---the actual value of the observation *i*.
-In the previous chapter, this was the price of a car.
+In the previous lab, this was the price of a car.